Bang Bang Salmon Air Fryer Recipe: Dinner in 15 Minutes!

 • You do not need to flip the salmon during cooking.
 It’s a bit delicate and I find it breaks apart and really isn’t worth the trouble (also be gentle when removing it!)

-• This recipe was made in my Ninja Dual Zone air fryer and my salmon was perfectly cooked (verified via thermometer) after 10 minutes.
+• This recipe was created in my Ninja Dual Zone air fryer and my salmon was perfectly cooked (verified via thermometer) after 10 minutes.
 Note that your time may vary with a different air fryer, and with different thicknesses of salmon pieces – keep your pieces as similarly sized as possible for best results

 • Exact nutritional values will vary based on brand of ingredients, any garnishes or sides added, size of pieces, and actual quantity consumed, so please consider this a guideline only